MrRyanCramer/wiki-page-views/readme.md

  * Performance / Scalability

 The API was designed in a passthrough manor such that all data is gathered from the wikipedia api in real time.
-This does not attempt to optimize for performance, and would be most appropriate for small call volume.
+This does not attempt to optimize for performance, and would be most appropriate for academic or development purposes, with a small call volume.
 In fact, this is a great time to talk about rate limits.
 As the wikipedia API has a rate limit set, this service would eventually also be impacted by that limit.

+The web server in use is also not intended for production environments, and would need to be swapped out for something more appropriate.
+[Gunicorn](https://gunicorn.org/) may be one option for this purpose.

 Caching could also be employed to improve performance, depending on the composition of incoming calls.
 Sparse calls to information about rare articles are unlikely to benefit much,